alex-harvey-z3q/fullstack-golang-react-poc/MAINTAINER_GUIDE.md

-# Maintainer Guide — Extending the Tasks API
+# Maintainer Guide — Extending the Tasks API (with React & Angular clients)

 This guide explains how to add new endpoints and features while staying consistent with the current architecture and the OpenAPI contract.
+It also notes where React and Angular touch the API.

 - Backend: `services/tasks` (Go, Gin, Postgres, sqlc)
 - OpenAPI: `services/tasks/api/openapi.yaml`
+- Frontends:
-- Frontend: `services/web/react` (React + Vite)
+  - React: `services/web/react`
+  - Angular: `services/web/angular`

 ---